-On 23rd August 1939, Nazi Germany and the Soviet Union signed a non-aggression pact.
+Nazi Germany and the Soviet Union signed a so called “non-aggression pact” on 23rd August 1939.
 It stunned Europe.
 Communism and fascism were meant to be mortal enemies.
-Hitler had insulted and scorned the communist regime.
-But suddenly they were concluding a pact which included a secret protocol in which they agreed to carve up large parts of Eastern Europe between them.
+Hitler had insulted and scorned the communist regime for years.
+Europe would have been even more stunned if they had known about the secret protocol in which Hitler and Stalin agreed to carve up large parts of Eastern Europe between them.

 On 1st September, Germany invaded Poland.
 Two weeks later, the Soviet Union invaded Poland from the East.
 The two armies met in the middle and celebrated.